dustinbowers/sound-synthesis/README.md

 # Sound Synthesis

-Just a very basic proof of concept demo of Egui & TinyAudio paired with some wave generators
+Just a very basic proof of concept demo of Egui & TinyAudio.

+I'm dabbling with this project when I get bored, so the direction is TBD.

-## Screenshot
+## Current Screenshot
 <img src="screenshots/current-state.png" width="400">